Poland have reached the last 16 of the World Cup for the first time since 1986 as they look to address what is a modest record.

 Which player from Poland has the most World Cup appearances?

-Wladyslaw Zmuda has played 21 matches for Poland at World Cups, more than any other player.
-Zmuda’s 21 appearances came across four tournaments between 1974 and 1986.
+Wladyslaw Zmuda has played 21 matches for Poland at World Cups, more than any other player, with those appearances coming across four tournaments between 1974 and 1986.